muhafars/100-DaysofCode-WEB-Development/README.md

 > 4. Then It Show

-This will show a Picture:
+This Pict will Show glimpse of It:

 ```mermaid
 graph LR